yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 The `map` function simply apply a function to all element of a list.

-We didn't had to modify _inside_ the function definition.
+We didn't had to modify anything _inside_ the function definition.
 It feels more modular.
-But there is also you can think more mathematically about your function.
+But in addition you can think more mathematically about your function.
-You could then use your function as any other one.
+You can then use your function as any other one.
-You could compose, map, fold, filter using your new function.
+You can compose, map, fold, filter using your new function.

 To modify version 1 is left as an exercise to the reader ☺.

 If you believe we reached the end of generalization, then know you are very wrong.
-For example, there is a way to not only use this function on list but on any recursive type.
+For example, there is a way to not only use this function on lists but on any recursive type.
 If you want to know how, I suggest you to read this quite fun article: [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire by Meijer, Fokkinga and Paterson](http://eprints.eemcs.utwente.nl/7281/0
 1/db-utwente-40501F46.pdf).

-This example should show you how pure functional programming is great.
+This example should show you how great pure functional programming is.
-Unfortunately, using pure functional programming isn't well suited for all usages.
+Unfortunately, using pure functional programming isn't well suited to all usages.
-Or at least it isn't found yet.
+Or at least such a language hasn't been found yet.

-One of the great power of Haskell, is the ability to create DSL (Domain Specific Language) making it easy to change the programming paradigm.
+One of the great powers of Haskell is the ability to create DSLs (Domain Specific Language) making it easy to change the programming paradigm.

 In fact, Haskell is also great when you want to write imperative style programming.
 Understanding this was really hard for me when learning Haskell.
-A lot of effort is provided to explain you how much functional approach is superior.
+A lot of effort has been done to explain to you how much functional approach is superior.
-Then when you attack the imperative style of Haskell, it is hard to understand why and how.
+Then when you start the imperative style of Haskell, it is hard to understand why and how.

 But before talking about this Haskell super-power, we must talk about another essential aspect of Haskell: _Types_.